-Interventions and Initiatives that Pua will facilitate
+Interventions and Initiatives that Pua

-to Reform and Optimize OHA.
+will promote to Reform and Optimize OHA.

-Actions to implement now to correct a situation or course.
+INTERVENTIONS: Actions to implement now to correct a situation or course.

 Power corrupts and absolute power corrupts absolutely.
 When people stay in office for too long they often develop a sense of ownership and entitlement which often leads to abuse of power.
 Term limits will help to reduce a monopoly on power.
 Term limits will also force would-be career politicians, to think more carefully about their actions while in office knowing that they will be returning to society after a period of time.